ibm-js/dtreemap/docs/index.md

 `dtreemap/TreeMap` supports squarified algorithms for two-dimensional treemaps, and is characterized by the ability to:

-* Map the size, color, and label of treemap cells to properties in a data store.
+* Map the size, color, and label of treemap cells to properties in a data source.
 * Choose either a predefined algorithm for computing the item colors or specify a color using a customizable color function.
 * Specify the treemap levels at which labels are to appear.
 * Get an event when clicking and hovering over treemap items.